-We have consulted and undertaken research with members to understand their needs around education and learning.
-We will use our brand, resources and influence to ensure members have access to a range of programmes available to meet their needs according to their resources.
+We consult with our members to understand your education and learning needs.
+We use our brand, resources and influence to ensure you have access to a range of programmes available to meet your needs according to your resources.

-Our education and learning offering is here to support members to:
+Our education and learning offering is here to:

 The webinar includes tips for how to build rapport, tackle difficult questions and overcome unspoken hurdles to success